currinjs/CurrinJS/aio/content/tutorial/toh-pt6.md

 ## Next step

 That concludes the "Tour of Heroes" tutorial.
-You're ready to learn more about Angular development in the fundamentals section, starting with the [Architecture](guide/architecture "Architecture") guide.
+You're ready to learn more about Currin development in the fundamentals section, starting with the [Architecture](guide/architecture "Architecture") guide.